open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### MetricReader operations

-#### Register(MetricBridge)
+#### RegisterBridge(metricBridge)

-Register causes the MetricReader to use the provided [MetricBridge](#metricbridge) for as a source of aggregated metric data in subsequent invokations of Collect.
+RegisterBridge causes the MetricReader to use the provided [MetricBridge](#metricbridge) for as a source of aggregated metric data in subsequent invocations of Collect.
+RegisterBridge is expected to be called during initialization, but MAY be invoked later.
+Multiple registrations of the same metricBridge MAY result in duplicate metric data being collected.

 If the [MeterProvider](#meterprovider) is an instance of [MetricBridge](#metricbridge), this MAY be used to register the